Content

 Check out our guide on how to take Viagra for the best results for more tips and insight.

-If you’re not trying to break the bank for ED medications, the generic version of either rmedication may be a good option, and there may be slight differences in pricing between generic Viagra and generic Revatio.
+Oh, and if you want to save on ED medications, the generic version of either medication may be a good option.
 Buying generic drugs, in general, lets you access the same benefits as brand-name medications at a significantly lower price per tablet.

-For example, we offer generic sildenafil pills through our online telehealth platform at a fraction of the cost of brand-name Viagra, as well as chewable ED hard mints containing sildenafil.
+For example, we offer access to generic sildenafil pills at a fraction of the cost of brand-name Viagra, as well as chewable ED hard mints containing sildenafil.

 The FDA advises people to avoid certain male-enhancement products sold through retailers like Amazon and eBay because they may contain dangerous drug ingredients.

-You can visit the FDA’s MedWatch page to find the latest reports and safety alerts on prescription drugs, over-the-counter medications, biologics, medical devices and other FDA-regulated products.
+You can visit the FDA’s MedWatch page for the latest reports and safety alerts on prescription drugs, over-the-counter medications, biologics, medical devices, and other FDA-regulated products.

-From the looks of it, Viagra and Revatio are essentially the same except for FDA-approved indication, dosage and price and both can be used as an erectile dysfunction medication.
+From the looks of it, Viagra and Revatio are essentially the same except for FDA-approved indication, dosage, and price.

 Here’s what to keep in mind:

-Any medication that features sildenafil — and other PDE5 inhibitors, such as tadalafil (Cialis®), vardenafil (Levitra®) or avanafil (Stendra®) — has the potential to interact with other medications.
+Both drugs have potential drug interactions.
+Any medication that contains sildenafil — and other PDE5 inhibitors, such as tadalafil (Cialis®), vardenafil (Levitra®), or avanafil (Stendra®) — has the potential to interact with other medications.
 This includes drugs for high blood pressure and heart disease.

-If you’re dealing with psychological ED caused by mental health conditions like anxiety or depression, we offer online therapy to help improve sexual performance anxiety.
+If you suspect that you’re dealing with psychological ED caused by mental health conditions like anxiety or depression, consider seeking counseling for sexual performance anxiety.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!